 - The goal is 3 meals/week.
 If all 3 meals are on weekends, that’s a good place to start.

 - If you have multiple kids and a partner, divide and conquer.
 Remember that they key is to have 1 adult at a meal.

 - It’s ok to have the family meal at a team practice, in a car (parked safely), or anywhere else that works for your family.

 - You don’t need to be eating the same thing.
 If your children eat dinner early, have a snack with them and eat your dinner after bedtime.

-If you’re looking for more support on making family meals work for you, check out my Family Meals Made Easy Course.
+If you’re looking for more support on making family meals work for you, then check out my Family Meals Made Easy Course.
 It’s designed to take the stress out of mealtime.

 Krystyn Parks is a Registered Dietitian and Lactation Consultant who specializes in feeding children.
 She has a Master’s Degree in Nutritional Science from California State University Long Beach.
 She is an International Board Certified Lactation Consultant and has been registered with the Commission on Dietetic Registration since 2013.

 2 thoughts on “9 Amazing Benefits of Eating Together as a Family”